nebulasio/nebdocs/docs/go-nebulas/testnet.md

 Details of building the modules can be found in [tutorials](http://wiki.nebulas.io/en/latest/go-nebulas/tutorials/01-installation.html#compile-nebulas).

 ### Configuration

-The testnet configuration files are in the folder [`testnet/conf`](https://github.com/nebulasio/go-nebulas/tree/testnet/testnet/conf) under `testnet` branch, including
+The testnet configuration files are in the folder [`testnet/conf`](https://github.com/nebulasio/go-nebulas/tree/testnet/testnet/conf) under `testnet` branch, including:

 #### genesis.conf

-All configurable information about the genesis block is defined in genesis.conf, including
+All configurable information about the genesis block is defined in genesis.conf, such as:

-* **meta.chain\_id:** chain identity
+* **meta.chain\_id:** chain identity.
-* **consensus.dpos.dynasty:** the initial dynasty of validators
+* **consensus.dpos.dynasty:** the initial dynasty of validators.
-* **token\_distribution:** the initial allocation of tokens
+* **token\_distribution:** the initial allocation of tokens.

 > _Attention_: DO NOT change the genesis.conf.

 #### config.conf

-All configurable information about runtime is defined in config.conf.
+All configurable information about the runtime is defined in config.conf.

-Please check the [`template.conf`](https://github.com/smalloranges/wiki/tree/887270957eb99d971309610bc1fdafb6a2d9d552/resources/conf/template.conf) to find more details about the runtime configuration.
+Please check the [`template.conf`](https://github.com/nebulasio/nebdocs/blob/master/docs/resources/conf/template.conf) to find more details about the runtime configuration.

 > _Tips_: the official seed node info is as below,